-It also provides a link between the National Park Management Plan, individual work programmes and staff appraisals.
-The 2020/21 Business Plan was structured around three themes: Enhance, Enrich, Prosper, but our overall goal is to work in an integrated way (often with partners) to ensure that each work area or priority action considers and delivers across all three themes.
-The Business Plan sets out key actions to deliver our priorities but also recognises that our core business/services continue on a daily basis.
+It also provides a link between the Dartmoor Partnership Plan, individual work programmes and staff appraisals.
+The Business Plan sets out key actions to deliver our priorities and help achieve the vision for Dartmoor National Park contained within the Dartmoor partnership Plan.
+The Business Plan recognises that our core business/services continue on a daily basis.
 Whilst the Business Plan focuses on each individual financial year, it also identifies where actions/ programmes will continue beyond one year and thus links to the Medium-Term Financial Plan as well as the current year's revenue budget.

-The 2020/21 Business Plan identified 27 key actions against the following priorities for the Authority:
+The 2021/22 Business Plan identified 27 key actions against the following priorities for the Authority:

 - Better for Nature

 - Better for Cultural Heritage

 - Better for Farming and Forestry

 - Better for People

 - Better for Communities and Business

 - Be an excellent organisation